fineanmol/plant-tree/README.md

-🎍 Updated on Sun, 31 Aug 2025 05:47:34 GMT
+🌴 Updated on Sun, 31 Aug 2025 16:12:24 GMT

-> "The best error message is the one that never shows up."
+> "Perfection is achieved when there is nothing left to take away."